Career Connect NW regional network serves Island, San Juan, Skagit, Snohomish, and Whatcom communities

 Curriculum Communities of Practice

 - About: These Curriculum Community of Practices have been formed to work towards aligning the high school to post secondary to workforce pipeline within specific career sectors.
-The groups includes CTE, STEM teachers, directors, educators from K-12 and post-secondary, counselors, and industry partners all coming together.
+The groups include CTE, teachers, directors, educators from K-12 and post-secondary, counselors, and industry partners all coming together.

 - About: These Curriculum Community of Practices have been formed to work towards aligning the high school to post secondary to workforce pipeline within specific career sectors.
-The groups includes CTE, STEM teachers, directors, educators from K-12 and post-secondary, counselors, and industry partners all coming together.
+The groups include CTE, teachers, directors, educators from K-12 and post-secondary, counselors, and industry partners all coming together.

 3. Partnerships: Collaboration and initiative alignment with leadership in workforce, industry, K12, post secondary, government, and community organizations